-This low Canadian dollar in 2016 is in contrast to the years between 2009 and 2014 when the U.S. and Canadian dollars were approximately on par, with the CAD hovering either just below or just above the U.S. dollar.
-In the 1980’s and 90’s, the CAD was considerably lower than the U.S. dollar due to inflation rates, international conflict, and budget deficits, among other reasons.
+The low Canadian dollar in 2020 is in contrast to the years between 2009 and 2014 when the U.S. and Canadian dollars were approximately on par, with the CAD hovering either just below or just above the U.S. dollar.
+In the 1980s and '90s, the CAD was worth considerably less than the U.S. dollar due to inflation rates, international conflict, and budget deficits, among other reasons.
 At times when the Canadian dollar is low, shopping in Canada is a real bargain for those shopping with U.S. currency (but remember to factor in the sales tax).

-Canadian coins include the Loonie, Toonie, 25¢ quarter, 10¢ dime, 5¢ nickel and 1¢ penny although production of the penny has been stopped and its used phased out, so hang on to one or two as a keepsake.
+Canadian coins include the loonie, toonie, 25-cent quarter, 10-cent dime, 5-cent nickel, and 1-cent penny.
+Although production of the penny has been stopped and phased out, some people hang on to one or two as a keepsake.
 Since 2014, purchase totals have been rounded off to the nearest nickel to take pennies out of circulation.

 Beginning in 2011, the federal government of Canada began replacing paper bills with polymer bank notes to cut down on counterfeiting.
 These polymer notes are more slippery and may sometimes easily stick together, so take care when dealing with a stack of bills.

 Best Way to Bring Money to Canada

 Credit cards and debit cards are widely accepted across Canada and ATMs are easy to find in urban areas so it's not necessary to bring loads of cash with you.
 Having some cash on hand when you arrive is a good idea though for tipping or odd small purchases.